-Being worried to the point of finding yourself very depressed over the situation is a common occurrence for four out of ten debtors.
+Being worried to the point of finding yourself very depressed is a common occurrence for four out of ten debtors.
 The reality is we create our own negative emotions surrounding our money problems.

 In all of my decades of helping people with financial advice I’ve run into very few people who didn’t wind up in deep trouble because of forces outside of their control.
 Take the bankrupt farmer whose crop didn’t come in because of an unexpected drought.
 Does the lack of rain make him reckless?

 As individuals we worry so much about what other people are going to think of us for having debt problems.
 The reality is the majority of people don’t think about you that much.

 Frankly, the biggest mistake I see people making is not considering bankruptcy early enough to exercise their legal right to get a fresh financial start.
 Recent data out from the Federal Reserve Bank of New York shows those who decide to file bankruptcy find their credit rebuilt and their credit score significantly rebound much faster than those that linger in problem debt for years.
 People are shocked to learn that they will begin getting offers of credit following their bankruptcy.

 Even more importantly, these days I worry more about people who struggle and limp by trying to dig out of a bad financial spot because they feel their first commitment is to their creditors.
 They completely overlook their commitment to their future retired selves.